lukemelas/deep-spectral-segmentation/README.md

 ##### Step 2: Eigenvector Computation

-Seconds, we extract eigenvectors from our features and save them to `.pth` files.
-There are a number of flags,
+Second, we extract eigenvectors from our features and save them to `.pth` files.

 Here, we extract the top `K=5` eigenvectors of the Laplacian matrix of our features: